 University Lecture, Dr. Alexander Rudensky

 Dr. Alexander Rudensky is an internationally acclaimed scientist and is considered the world’s leading authority on a subset of blood cells that are critical for the regulation of the body’s response to pathogens.
 The study of these cells, known as regulatory T cells, has provided important insights into the fundamental biology of the immune system.
 Recent data indicate that targeted manipulation of these cells represent a novel and important therapeutic tool that will have far-ranging implications for human health.
-Rudensky will deliver a University Lecture in the Fall of 2022 at the College of Veterinary Medicine.
+Rudensky will deliver a University Lecture on September 6, 2022 at the College of Veterinary Medicine.

 University Lectures are open to the public.

 Rudensky is an Investigator for the Howard Hughes Medical Institute, a Tri-Institutional Professor at Memorial Sloan-Kettering Cancer Center, the Rockefeller University, and Cornell University, and director of the Ludwig Center for Cancer Immunotherapy at Memorial Sloan-Kettering Cancer Center.